 - They are used for accessibility audits, so are pass or fail standards.

 - There are 3 levels of criteria A, AA and AAA.

 - Most legal compliance specifies up to Level AA (this is true in the UK but may not be in other countries).

-- The latest version of the guidelines is 2.1, and was introduced in June 2018.
+- The latest version of the guidelines WCAG 2.2 is due to be released in Summer 2021.

-The instructions we give, are our interpretations of WCAG Level A standards from an eLearning perspective.
+The instructions we give, are our interpretations of WCAG standards from an eLearning perspective.
 To ensure you meet all WCAG 2.1 legal requirements please refer to W3C guidance.